 On November 5, 1996, Proposition 218, the "Right to Vote on Taxes Act," was approved by California voters on the statewide ballot, which added Article XIIID to the California Constitution requiring that a parcel's assessment must not exceed the reasonable cost of the proportional special benefit conferred on that parcel.
 Proposition 218 provides that only special benefits are assessable and the City must separate the general benefits from the special benefits.
-In addition, Proposition 218 also requires that publicly owned property which benefits from the improvements be assessed, unless there is clear and definite evidence that those properties receive no special benefit.
+In addition, Proposition 218 requires that publicly owned property be assessed if it benefits from the improvements.
 Exempted from the assessment would be the areas of public streets, public avenues, public lanes, public roads, public drives, public courts, public alleys, public easements and rights-of-ways, public greenbelts and public parkways.